Skip to content

 Using Sonic Baitfish to Target Trout

-Boost Your Catch Rate: Mastering Trout Fishing with the Versatile Sonic BaitFish Lure
+Boost Your Catch Rate: Sonic Baitfish for Trout Fishing

 The Sonic Baitfish in one of the most versatile fishing lures you can hook onto your line.
 Invented by one of the nation's top lure designers and venerable fisherman, Pete Rosko, this high-performance lure is loaded with action.
 What makes the Sonic Baitfish unique?
 The Sonic BaitFish can be cast, swam, jigged or trolled and features three attachment points, enabling flutter and vibration.
 It can be easily configured for one or two hooks as needed.